 As I write this, our homestead consists of many fruit trees, extensive berry patches, 5 goats (we recently lost our llama), some chickens and ducks, a large vegetable garden, solar panels and our new puppy.
 On 5 acres we are often overwhelmed with the amount we can do.
 Today my kids who were just babies when we started homesteading are in middle school and high school.

 I recently left my job at a non-profit and am dedicated to getting this site back up and running with everything we’ve learned over the years.
-I don’t pretend to be an expert on everything homesteading, but everything on this site is based on what we’ve learned, what we are learning and what we’ve researched.
+Everything on this site is based on what we’ve learned, what we are learning and what we’ve researched.
 We’ve tried almost every product on these pages and stand behind the information.
-We also recognize that what works for us here in NH might be different and we love talking and sharing with others.
+We also recognize that what works for us here in NH might be different than what works for you and we love talking and sharing with others.

 We invite you to follow along with us on this site or join us on our Facebook Page, Facebook Group or Instagram.
 If you haven’t already, you can also sign up for our newsletter to learn more with links, posts, products, and inspiration about backyard farming.
 Thanks for joining us here at the Backyard Farming Connection!